Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Empirical Design

 \subsection{\ref{rq:exploratory}: Exploratory Information Analysis}

 To compute the set of information measures introduced in \approach, we conducted an \textit{Exploratory Data Analysis (EDA)}.
-Our \textit{EDA} consisted of an exhaustive statistical search of patterns and descriptive statistics within the reported information theory measures.
-The exploration allows us to interpret how well an unsupervised technique for traceability performs.
-Our goal is to use information measures to describe and interpret the effectiveness of unsupervised traceability techniques.
-We proposed two analyses:
+Our \textit{EDA} consisted of an exhaustive statistical search for patterns and descriptive statistics over the reported information-theoretic measures (\ie informativeness), enabling us to interpret how well an unsupervised technique performs at traceability recovery.
+The goal is to use information measures to both describe and interpret the effectiveness of unsupervised traceability techniques.
+To this end, we proposed two complementary analyses.

-$AN_1$: \textit{Manifold of Information Measures.} This exploration aims to determine the probability distribution of each entropy and similarity metric.
-We have some assumptions about the shape of the expected distributions.
-For instance, similarity distributions should be bimodal since we want to observe a link and a non-link.
-If our assumptions do not match the expected distribution, we can assess the quality of the technique.
+\textbf{$AN_1$: \textit{Manifold of Information Measures.}} This analysis aims to characterize the probability distribution of each entropy and similarity metric.
+We hold prior assumptions about the expected shape of these distributions; for instance, similarity distributions should be bimodal, reflecting the two underlying populations of links and non-links.
+When the observed distribution deviates from these assumptions, we can use the discrepancy to assess the quality of the technique.

-$AN_2$: \textit{Manifold of Information Measures by Ground truth.} This exploration segregates each entropy and similarity metric by the ground truth.
-The data division by ground truth allows us to interpret the prediction quality for similarity metrics.
-Additionally, it also allows us to describe how good the ground truth leverage process was for each testbed because we can monitor the information transmission between source and target artifacts with \approach.
+\textbf{$AN_2$: \textit{Manifold of Information Measures by Ground Truth.}} This analysis partitions each entropy and similarity metric according to the ground-truth labels.
+Segregating the data in this way allows us to interpret the prediction quality of the similarity metrics.
+It also allows us to describe how effectively the ground-truth signal was leveraged for each testbed, since \approach lets us monitor the information transmitted between source and target artifacts.